gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

 3. **README.md**
    - Document project purpose and setup instructions
-   - Setup instructions should specify python version and installation methods such as pip install, poetry, uv
+   - Setup instructions should specify python version and installation methods such as pip install, uv
    - Document new changes made to the codebase